wso2/docs-is/en/docs/learn/configuring-multi-tenancy.md

 1. [Download WSO2 Identity Server](https://wso2.com/identity-and-access-management/).

-2. Navigate to `<IS_HOME>/bin` and start the server by executing one of the following commands.
+2. Navigate to `<IS_HOME>/bin` directory via a command prompt and start the server by executing one of the following commands.

     ``` java tab="Linux/MacOS"
     sh wso2server.sh